LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-intro.rst.txt

    following items best represents a *model*?

    a.
 The bread ingredients: flour, water, yeast, salt
    b.
-Mixing and kneading the ingredients together
+Mixing and shaping the ingredients together
    c.
-Shaping and baking the loaves into the final product
+Baking the loaves into the final product
    d.
 Eating the bread

 ..
-Answer: b, Mixing and kneading the ingredients together
+Answer: b, Mixing and shaping the ingredients together

 .. admonition:: Question